theramjad/problem-solving-bookmarks/ADMISSIONS-TESTS.md

 _Last updated: 22nd July 2020_

 This is an **incomplete** list of resources (in no particular order) that I found for the following admissions tests.
-These exclude the original sources you can find on the relevant websites.
+These exclude the official websites for the admissions tests themselves.

 # NSAA (Cambridge)
 - [BMAT Section 2 Past Papers](https://www.admissionstesting.org/for-test-takers/bmat/preparing-for-bmat/practice-papers/) are very similar to the first section in the NSAA.